DavidH-dev93/moderntax-challenge/README.md

 _In order to ship paste kits_<br>
 _I want to add paste kits to the boxes_<br>

-When a brush or replacement head is shipped a paste kit is also shipped which contains toothpaste and floss.
+For each brush or replacement head that is shipped a paste kit is also shipped which contains toothpaste and floss.
 A paste kit weighs 7.6 oz which will impact on the mail class choice.

 Example for a starter box:
 ```